vapor/docs/docs/advanced/commands.md

 }
 ```

-Adding the custom command to `app.commands` will make it available via `vapor run`.
+Adding the custom command to `app.commands` will make it available via `swift run`.

 ```swift
 app.commands.use(HelloCommand(), as: "hello")